nickbrandt/GitLab/doc/user/project/integrations/jira.md

   - GitLab links to the Jira issue.
   - The Jira issue links to the commit/MR in GitLab.
   - The Jira issue adds a comment with details on the activity (optional).
-- **Mention that a commit/MR closes/resolves a Jira issue by ID** and when it's merged to the default branch:
+- **Mention that a commit or MR resolves/closes a specific Jira issue** and when it's merged to the default branch:
-  - GitLab's MR page displays a note that it "Closed" the Jira issue.
-Before the merge, it displays that it "Closes" the Jira issue.
+  - GitLab's MR displays a note that it closed the Jira issue.
+Before the merge, it showed that it "Closes" that Jira issue.
-  - The Jira issue shows the activity and the Jira issue is closed or otherwise transitioned as specified in your settings.
+  - The Jira issue shows the activity and is closed or otherwise transitioned as specified in your GitLab settings.
-- **View Jira issues in GitLab** **(PREMIUM)**
+- **View Jira issues directly in GitLab** **(PREMIUM)**

 For additional features, you can install the [Jira Development Panel integration](../../../integration/jira_development_panel.md).
 This enables you to:

 - In a Jira issue, display relevant GitLab information in the [development panel](https://support.atlassian.com/jira-software-cloud/docs/view-development-information-for-an-issue/), including related branches, commits, and merge requests.
-- Use Jira [Smart Commits](https://confluence.atlassian.com/fisheye/using-smart-commits-960155400.html) in GitLab to add Jira comments, log time spent on the issue, and apply any issue transition.
+- Use Jira [Smart Commits](https://confluence.atlassian.com/fisheye/using-smart-commits-960155400.html) in GitLab to add Jira comments, log time spent on the issue, or apply any issue transition.

 ## Configuration